Copper · Mid-Tier · Producer · Europe

 Copper

-Copper uses kt Cu bands (Mlb Cu when lb-scale copper resources appear on featured projects).
+Copper uses kt Cu bands; lb-scale copper resources are converted to kt.
 Lithium grade uses hard-rock % Li₂O bands unless brine-style extraction or brine units appear on featured projects.

 We use strictly necessary cookies for authentication and site functionality.
 Optional analytics (Google Analytics) load only after you accept; we do not use advertising, remarketing, or Google Signals.
 We honour Global Privacy Control (GPC) and other recognised opt-out signals by keeping analytics off for that browser.